 Welcome back, friends!

-If you’ve had a photography session with me, you know that nervous is the LAST thing you should be feeling!
+If you’ve had a family portraits photography session with me, you know that nervous is the LAST thing you should be feeling!
 I always strive to make a personal connection because I want those walls to come down!
 I want to photograph happy & comfortable people.
 Your true personality shines when you are care free and having fun!

 I’ll start by sharing the first thing I say at all of my photography sessions: We’re going to do a mixture of things today, one of them is what we call “mantle pictures.”
 For these you’ll look at me and give me your best happy smile.
 For the rest, we will just be natural and having fun.
 If I tell you to put your hand somewhere and it feels awkward or just not “you,” then just don’t do it!
 (Look at me sharing all my trade secrets here.)

 To get a great variety of images for your family portraits photography session, we work our way through those two styles.
 Here are my best tips & tricks when it comes to posing.

 - Dress your best – and I don’t mean just by appearances.
 Choose a comfortable outfit that feels like YOU